marko-knoebl/slides/sections/react/90-querying-apis/90-network-requests-in-javascript-en.md

 - promises and `async` / `await`
 - promises and `.then()`

-modern ways of sending network requests:
+modern ways of sending network requests (based on promises):

 - `fetch()` (included in browsers)
 - _axios_ (library)